-Killing germs on household surfaces is nothing new.
-You're probably already doing it when you routinely clean the bathroom and after you handle raw meat or chicken in the kitchen.
-But with this current outbreak of the Novel Coronavirus (COVID-19), keeping all frequently-touched household surfaces, like faucet handles, phones, and remote controls, germ-free is more top-of-mind than ever.
+Killing risky germs on household surfaces is nothing new; you're probably already doing it when you routinely clean the bathroom and after you handle raw meat or chicken in the kitchen.
+During the novel coronavirus pandemic, however, keeping all frequently-touched household surfaces — like faucet handles, phones, and remote controls — germ-free is more top-of-mind than ever.

-According to the CDC, hydrogen peroxide is a stable and effective disinfectant against viruses when used on hard, non-porous surfaces.
+According to the CDC, hydrogen peroxide is a stable and effective disinfectant against a wide variety of microorganisms, including bacteria and viruses, when used on hard, non-porous surfaces.
 Typically sold in 3% solutions, hydrogen peroxide can be used as is, directly from the bottle.
 It's best to keep it away from fabrics when cleaning and to wear gloves to protect your hands.

 To use: Spray or wipe it on the surface, allowing it to remain wet for at least one minute before wiping.